Johann Jakob von Tschudi: Diplomatic career

 In 1860, Tschudi was appointed Swiss ambassador to Brazil, a position he held until 1868.
 During this period, he continued to explore the country and collected plants for the museums of Neuchâtel, Glarus, and Freiburg.
 In 1868, he was appointed Swiss minister to Vienna.

 Legacy

 Tschudi is commemorated in the scientific names of several animals, including a species of venomous South American coral snake, Micrurus tschudii, the montane guinea pig (Cavia tschudii), and the Tschudi's yellow-shouldered bat.
 Birds named after him include the Tschudi's tapaculo, Tschudi's nightjar, and the Tschudi's woodcreeper.
+Many of the specimen that Tschudi collected in Peru are kept today in the Natural History Museum of Neuchâtel in Switzerland.